 When combined, these four mushrooms boost immunity and have direct anti-viral actions, which means they can kill off the virus while supporting the immune system.
 In clinic, I use a practitioner-only blend that uses all four to overcome molluscum.

 Want to help your child recover from a molluscum infection?
-I’m here to help.
-For a limited time, you can get 50% off an Express Consult, where I can offer specific advice and access to practitioner-only supplements to address your child’s molluscum.
-To book, click here and use to code MOLLUSCUM to claim the special.
+We can offer specific advice and access to practitioner-only supplements to address your child’s molluscum.
+Click here to book an express consultation with our naturopath Sarah.